leviathanbadger/flux-lang/PROJECT-PLAN.md

 using LLVM IR.
 We’ll need to decide how high-level our IR will be.
 If it’s too high-level or drastically different from LLVM IR, we’ll have to write a substantial lowering phase to LLVM IR.
 If it’s too close to LLVM IR, we might question the need for a separate IR at all.
-The likely rationale for a custom IR is to encode reactive and probabilistic concepts which have no direct representation in LLVM IR (e.g., an explicit node for a stream merge or a node that represents a probabilistic sample).
-Managing this custom IR in petgraph means we also have to be careful with graph algorithms – for example, ensuring no cycles where there shouldn’t be, or handling graph transformations in a way that preserves correctness.
+The likely rationale for a custom IR is to encode reactive concepts which have no direct representation in LLVM IR (e.g., an explicit node for a stream merge).
+Managing this custom IR in petgraph means we also have to be careful with graph algorithms – for example, ensuring no cycles where there shouldn't be, or handling graph transformations in a way that preserves correctness.
 Petgraph provides the tools but not the domain knowledge; we must implement verification of IR invariants ourselves.